 Delicious Dips for Everyone

 Dips are a tailgate staple.
-They are easy to prepare and go well with a variety of snacks.
+They are quick to prepare and pair well with tons of snacks.
 Consider these options:

 | Dish | Ingredients | Serving Suggestions |